White paper

 When evaluating an integrated, cloud-native platform, consider a solution that delivers at least the following features:

-• The latest audit standards are automatically incorporated in the audit guides to ensure you comply and pass peer review
+• The latest audit standards that are automatically incorporated in the audit guides to ensure you comply and pass peer review.

-• End-to-end audit solution, including single audits, to avoid wasting time with multiple sources
+• An end-to-end audit solution, including single audits, to avoid wasting time with multiple sources.

-• The ability to initiate, monitor, and receive confirmations all from within one application
+• The ability to initiate, monitor, and receive confirmations within one application.

-• Ingests data from 100% of client accounting systems in real time
+• A solution that ingests data from 100% of client accounting systems in real time.

-• Automated PBC workflow and project management, as well as data extraction and validation from 100% of client ERP systems
+• Automated PBC workflow and project management, as well as data extraction and validation from 100% of client enterprise resource planning systems.

-Leveraging application programming interfaces (APIs) is also crucial to achieving greater automation of key processes.
+Leveraging application programming interfaces (APIs) is also crucial to achieving greater automation of critical processes.

 An API is a set of routines, protocols, and tools for building software applications.
-An API specifies how software components should interact and enables applications to exchange data and functionality.
+It specifies how software components should interact and enables applications to exchange data and functionality.
 In short, APIs connect otherwise disconnected third-party systems.

 • Avoid entering data manually to reduce the risk of errors